Online Retraining

 Number of candidates evaluated per iteration.

-Configure the Bayesian Optimiser and search space for each hyperparameter.
+Configure the Bayesian Optimizer and search space for each hyperparameter.
 The number of iterations determines how many points are evaluated, and the number of candidates controls the resolution of the acquisition search.

 Training Progress